hello-robot/stretch_ros2/README.md

 You can access the same container from multiple terminals.
 For example, you can open a new terminal and run `./start_docker.sh stretch_roscon` to access a running container.

 You can leave the container at any time by typing `exit` in a terminal.
-If you exit from all the terminals accessing the container, the container will stop running.
 To find out if a container is running, you can open a new terminal and type `docker ps`.

 3\.
 Test the container by running a simulation of the robot Stretch.
 First, make sure you are accessing the container via a terminal.